Hiring Metrics

 The recruitment and hiring process is costly.
 Once you've recruited top healthcare talent, what can you do to keep them?
 These research-based innovative strategies can help you keep your healthcare talent engaged.

-Every employee has different needs and priorities, and adopting a persona-based strategy will help you keep your top talent and develop your emerging talent.
-For example, Gen Z workers appreciate a company that offers opportunities to thrive and diverse perspectives.
-A study by Tallo found that 99% of Gen Z employees (individuals born after 1996) identify diversity, equity, and inclusion (DEI) as important factors in the workplace.
+Gen Z workers appreciate a company that offers opportunities to thrive and diverse perspectives.
+A study by Tallo found that 99% of Gen Z employees (individuals born after 1996) identify diversity, equity, and inclusion (DEI) as important in the workplace.

-According to a 2022 report by NSI Nursing Solutions, one of the primary reasons healthcare employees resign from their jobs is for career advancement.
-If you can offer career advancement from within, you have a stronger chance of keeping your top talent.
+According to a report by NSI Nursing Solutions, one of the primary reasons healthcare employees resign from their jobs is for career advancement.
+If you can offer this from within, you have a stronger chance of keeping your top talent.
+Also, consider making an internal promotion policy.

 One of the top three employee value proposition (EVP) elements is work flexibility.
 A survey conducted by the Institute for Corporate Productivity found that 49% of respondents considered creative flexibility to be one of their top three considerations in job satisfaction.